XiaoruiZhu/SurrogateRsq/cran-comments.md

-Thanks, we see you used $R^2$ in both Title and Description fields.
+[Fixed] Some code lines in examples are commented out.
+Please never do that.
+Ideally find toy examples that can be regularly executed and checked.
+Lengthy examples (> 5 sec), can be wrapped in \donttest{}.
+Examples in comments in: surr_rsq_rank.Rd

+[Fixed] Thanks, we see you used $R^2$ in both Title and Description fields.
 Unfortunately, LaTeX markup is not supported in the DESCRIPTION file,  hence please rewrite as "R-squared".

 * using R Under development (unstable) (2022-11-23 r83380)
 * using platform: x86_64-pc-linux-gnu (64-bit)